Alignak-monitoring-contrib/alignak-module-nrpe-booster/README.rst

 Short description
 -----------------

 This module allows Alignak Pollers to bypass the launch of the check_nrpe process.
+This allow to use NRPE checks without the need to install the Nagios NRPE plugin.

-It reads the check command and opens the connection by itself.
-It scales the use of NRPE for active supervision of servers hosting NRPE agents.
+This module reads the check command and opens the connection by itself.
+It scales the use of NRPE for active monitoringof servers hosting NRPE agents.

 Installation